389ds/389ds.github.io/docs/389ds/FAQ/update-resolution-for-single-valued-attributes.md

 Problem description
 ===================

-In multimaster replication updates can be applied to an entry on different masters concurrently ( at the same time) where concurrent means an update on one master is done before the update from an other master is received.
+In multisupplier replication updates can be applied to an entry on different suppliers concurrently ( at the same time) where concurrent means an update on one supplier is done before the update from an other supplier is received.
 Even conflicting or contradictory changes can happen These situations are handled by the update resolution protocol (URP).
 It tries to achieve two goals:

-**GOAL 1: After the modifications are replicated the entries are consistent on all servers in the topology** **GOAL 2: The final state is the same as if the modifications would have been applied on a single master in the order given by the CSNs associated with the modification.**
+**GOAL 1: After the modifications are replicated the entries are consistent on all servers in the topology** **GOAL 2: The final state is the same as if the modifications would have been applied on a single supplier in the order given by the CSNs associated with the modification.**

 This cannot be achieved for single valued attributes (SVA) in all scenarios, even in very simple scenarios.
-Example1: an entry has no value of a SVA, concurrently on master1 a value V1 is added and on master2 a value of V2 is added.
+Example1: an entry has no value of a SVA, concurrently on supplier1 a value V1 is added and on supplier2 a value of V2 is added.
 After replication of these two mods the entry would have two values for SVA.
-In the single master model the second modification would be rejected.
+In the single supplier model the second modification would be rejected.
 Example2: modrdn

 So there is a need for additional rules in URP for single valued attributes, the current design implements the following rules: